-Example: Merfolk or Wizard is acceptable, but not Merfolk Wizard.
-Words like "opponent," "swamp," or "kindle" can't be chosen because they have other meanings in the game.
+Example: "Merfolk" or "Wizard" is acceptable, but "Merfolk Wizard" is not.
+Words like "artifact," "opponent," "swamp," or "truck" can't be chosen because they aren't creature types.

-- 214.7b Plurality and gender are ignored when determining creature types.
-Example: Ogre, Ogres, Ogress, and Ogresses all count as the same creature type Ogre. - 214.7c A creature's activated ability with the tap symbol in its activation cost can't be played unless the creature has been under its controller's control since the start of his or her most recent turn.
+214.7b Plurality and gender are ignored when determining creature types.

+Example: Ogre, Ogres, Ogress, and Ogresses all count as the same creature type-Ogre.

+214.7c A creature's activated ability with the tap symbol in its activation cost can't be played unless the creature has been under its controller's control since the start of his or her most recent turn.
 A creature can't attack unless it has been under its controller's control since the start of his or her most recent turn.
 Ignore this rule for creatures with haste (see rule 502.5).